Consteel/manual/docs/manual/10_0_section-module/10_2_section-module.md

 <!-- wp:paragraph {"align":"justify"} -->

-There are three coordinate systems in Section module: main axis system (y,z), section edit system (v,w) and the section edit system moved to the center (C) of the section (Y,Z).
+There are three coordinate systems in Section Module: main axis system (y,z), section edit system (v,w) and the section edit system moved to the center (C) of the section (Y,Z).
 The point D is the center of rotation.
 The section properties can be viewed according to these coordinate systems.

 <!-- /wp:paragraph -->